-St Helens CCG and Halton CCG jointly commission a Minor Eye Conditions Service (MECS) from Primary Eye Care Ltd, a national company supporting Local Optical Committees.
+St Helens CCG and Halton CCG jointly commission a Minor Eye Conditions Service (MECS) from Primary Eye Care Services, a national company supporting Local Optical Committees.
 The MECS service was launched in November 2015, and provides assessment and treatment for people with recently occurring minor eye conditions.

 Research has shown that 40% of people who were referred to hospital for a first ophthalmic outpatient consultant could be referred to a community-based eye service for assessment and treatment, or onward referral to an appropriate Hospital Eye Department.
 The benefits of the MECS service include increased local access for patients, reduced first ophthalmology outpatient appointments and secondary care follow ups and fewer appointments in general practice.

 MECS is for everyone, from young children to mature adults and is provided by MECS accredited optometrists across St Helens (and Halton) who have specialist training and skills.
 Minor eye conditions that can be treated by the service include:

 - Foreign body in the eye

 - Dry, gritty, sticky or watery eyes